ericgolftourney/StoreLocatorPlus/readme.txt

 * If everything is ok, email the files to lobbyjones@cybersprocket.com and we will add them to the next release.
 * For more information on POT files, domains, gettext and i18n have a look at the I18n for WordPress developers Codex page and more specifically at the section about themes and plugins.

+= What browsers are supported? =

+All major browsers should work, however Cyber Sprocket Labs only officially supports the current and prior releases of Internet Explorer, Firefox, Chrome, and Safari.

+As of June, 2011 this includes:

+* Internet Explorer (IE) 8/9
+* Firefox 4/5
+* Chrome 11/12
+* Safari 4/5

 == Screenshots ==

 1. Location Details